aviadra/Cloud-profiler/README.md

 - iTerm_bastion_use - When using "iTerm_ip_public", the bastion is not used. unless this tag is set with the value of "yes".

 # iTerm setup
 Again, in general you don't need to change anything in your iTerm configuration.
-With that said, it is recommended that you create the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile and throw some errors to the logs.
+With that said, it is recommended that you create the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile and throw some errors to the console log.

+## Static profiles
+The "Static profiles" feature of this script, allows you to centrally destribute profiles so that you can refrance them with the "iTerm_dynamic_profile_parent_name" tag.
+For example, the two profiles in the repo, give the "Red Alert" color schema, and Dracula with my beloved keyboard shortcuts.
+They are installed for you in the dynamic profiles automatically, which makes it possible to reference them with the tag, and get a clear distinction when you're on prod vs normal servers.

+The way to add/remove profiles, is to do so in the "iTerm2-static-profiles" directory within the repo.
+You get the profiles, by creating them the regualt iTerm way (as explained below) and then using the "export to json" options at the bottom of the "profiles" tab in preferences.
+TODO - configuration file to set the local profiles directory

+## Profile creation within iTerm
-In order to ease the setup, I've set the https://github.com/mbadolato/iTerm2-Color-Schemes, as a submodule.
+In order to ease the setup, I've set the https://github.com/mbadolato/iTerm2-Color-Schemes, as a submodule, so all many color schemes are available "out of the box".
+The instructions below are the regular iTerm way of creating profiles.
 For example to create "DRACULA" profile:
 - Create a new profile by clicking the plus (+) sign, in the profiles section of the "preferences".
 - Give it the name "DRACULA".